backuardo/trivia-game/README.md

 ### UI

-1. Center start button, game over, etc.
-2. Indicate correct answer (via animation?)
+1. Indicate correct answer (via animation?)
-3. Layout score, etc.

 ### UX

-1. Store answer as hash, compare that way
-2. Record high score
+1. Record high score, display at end and on page
-3. Footer/header with link to high score, Github
+2. Footer/header with link to high score, Github
-4. Show high scores in game over screen
-5. If questions array is empty, alert the user that their internet is fucked
+3. LOADING SPINNER!
+If questions array is empty, alert the user that their internet is fucked

 ### LATER